JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 ![](plots_srs_ex2.svg)

-For the `surface` plot, we can change the camera angle.
+For the `surface` plot, we can change the camera angle by setting the `camera` attribute.

 ```julia
 surface(x, x, fz; camera = (25, 65), kwargs...)